METRO Magazine Logo

 Perhaps TrainManager's most forward-looking feature is its API-first design, which enables seamless integration with other rail technologies.
 From real-time passenger counters and onboard signage to contactless payment systems and Wi-Fi equipment diagnostics, TrainManager provides the authoritative source of consistent data on which these subsystems depend.

-“The TrainManager data is the foundation of accuracy for other on-train systems,” says Allison.
+“The TrainManager data is the foundation of accuracy for other on-train systems,” said Allison.
 “By being the single point of entry for consistent building decisions, it supports an ecosystem of technologies without the inconsistencies that used to cause customer service failures.”

 In tandem with CCJPA’s Insights analytics dashboard, TrainManager’s data is already laying the groundwork for broader digital transformation.
 It combines ridership, schedules, equipment performance, and maintenance metrics in a unified analytical environment.